 Getting to Munich

 Munich airport is a reasonable distance away from the city centre, so allow some time for travelling in when planning your journey.
 The train and bus systems are excellent, and you can also seek out Munich airport transfers which are well-priced and will get you to your destination with a minimum amount of fuss.
 Once you hit the centre, there are plenty of public transport options, including taxis, metros (called the U-Bahn) and trams.
 It’s a big city that sprawls a fair old distance, so if you want to get around and see the sights, it’s likely you will need to use some form of public transport, but it’s clean, cheap and efficient.
+If you are visiting in the winter — likely for something like the nearby Christmas Market at Rothenburg — it’s easy to just roll by here by public transport.

 Where to stay in Munich